fferlito/Raytracer/README.md

 *Screenshots*:
   A folder with some pictures of the raytracer in action.

+*Models*:
+  contains various meshed saved as *.obj* files.
+Shapes are defined with triangular patches.

 *GenerateDNA*:
   Contains the code written in C used to generate the JSON file of the DNA double helix shown above.
 Read the related *README* file to get insights.